marioluan/gota/gota-core/README.md

 ### Integration

 These are testing the api contract and the business logic in general.
 It spins up a web service
-as a docker container in your local enviroment and uses a vanilla python client to send requests
+as a docker container in your local enviroment and uses a vanilla python client (`requests`) to
-to the api.
+send requests to the api.

 1. Start the web server:
     ```bash
-    docker compose up -d
+    docker compose up gota-core -d
     ```
 1. Run tests:
     ```bash